Gold with character – about alloys, color and carats

 My jewelry often revolves around color, texture and emotion.
-The sparkle and color of a gemstone, the texture of a ring, the story of the wearer.
-But beneath all that beauty and story lies a technical foundation – and that starts with gold.
-Because gold is not just gold.
+The brilliance and color of a gemstone, the structure of a ring, the story of the wearer.
+But beneath all that beauty and storytelling lies a technical foundation – and that starts with gold.
+Because gold is not just gold: each gold alloy in jewelry has its own character, color and meaning.

 Pure gold (24 karat) is beautiful in color, but also soft.
 Too soft to wear as jewelry every day.
 That is why it is mixed with other metals, such as copper, silver or palladium.
 We call this mixture an alloy – and it determines everything: the hardness, the color and the durability of the jewelry.